Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide600.md

 ## Objectives
 -   Learn how to register for a Data Marketplace workspace
+-   Learn how to approve a Data Marketplace workspace request
 -   Learn how to request data sets
 -   Learn how to approve data set requests
 -   Learn how to access requested data sets through Oracle Analytics Cloud